open/close all folders

 - Commitment Issues: She's been married multiple times and says she learned the hard way she isn't looking for forever.
 It's because of this that she and Martin break up.

 - Innocently Insensitive: Is completely oblivious to how uncomfortable her lack of inhibitions makes Frasier and Niles.

-- Stop Helping Me!: In-Universe, to Frasier.
+- Unwanted Assistance: To Frasier.
 Her seeming inability to censor what she (thinks she) knows about things leads to a LOT of trouble for poor Frasier in a two-parter where he's struggling with dating a series of women.
 Each date attempt basically goes awry at least indirectly because of Sherry popping up and blurting something out.

 - It's All About Me: As dedicated, hardworking and charismatic as she is, she admits that the main reason she pushes her clients to succeed is so she can bask in their residual glory.

 - Large Ham: If anyone on the show could out-ham Frasier, it's her.

 - Manipulative Bitch: One of her establishing episodes has her lying to Frasier about how hot a product he is in radio so he'll negotiate for more money and then, after forcing the station to renegotiate his contract from scratch, she increases his value by faking a suicide attempt for him to talk her down from.